hroptatyr/dateutils/README.md

 do, for full specs refer to the info and man pages.
 For installation instructions refer to the INSTALL file.

-Dateutils commands are prefixed with a `d` but otherwise resemble known unix commands for reasons of intuition.
+Dateutils commands are prefixed with a `date` but otherwise resemble known unix commands for reasons of intuition.
 The only exception being `strptime` which is analogous to the libc function of the same name.

 + `strptime`            Command line version of the C function